 By the time someone gets the courage to say they want a divorce and take action, bringing up the subject of children may not be enough to save the marriage.
 More often, people won’t bring it up at all until after the children are grown.

 Do you have questions about divorce counseling or getting a divorce in the State of Washington?
-Call Elise Buie Family Law Group, PLLC for a free consultation.
+Call Elise Buie Family Law Group, PLLC to schedule a consultation.
 Our family lawers will work with you to find a fair solution for everyone involved.
 We specialize in mediation and collaborative divorce.
 Read our website to learn more.